getong/getong_code_snippet/misc/SMACK.md

 ## stream architecture
 storm, spark, flink are the stream architecture, and hadoop is the batch architecture.
 The stream is more efficient.

+## kubernetes and calico
+calico is much the same with host network now.